open-xchange/appsuite-middleware/documentation/login_and_sessions/05_cookies.md

  * `<hash>`: A hash value based on certain HTTP request parameters that are supposed to be unique per user session.
  * `<webmail>`: Domain under which the App Suite web interface is directly available, e.g. `webmail.example.com`.

+# Shard Cookie
+To route HTTP requests to their correct App Suite shard, an additional cookie is needed to identify the corresponding server.
+As most requests are authenticated and coupled to a session, the sharding cookie is aligned with usual session cookies.
+The cookies name is `open-xchange-shard`.

+#Usage
+This cookie is relevant only for the App Suite HTTP API and therefore not applied for other HTTP-based protocols like CardDav.

+# Lifecycle
+The cookie is set after login with the same parameters as the other session cookies, except for the value.
+The value is loaded from the server configuration and `default` if not set otherwise.
+On every session validation the cookies existence and value is also verified.
+As long as a valid session exists, this cookie will also exist and be recreated if absent or the value will be adjusted if it differs from the current configuration.
+The cookie is deleted alongside all other session related cookies or on expiry.

+# Configuration
+The value of the cookie can be configured by a lean and reloadable property, `com.openxchange.server.shardName` whose default value is `'default'`.
+This property is part of the server configuration and should reside in the `server.properties` file.